 When I was deciding on the flavor, I knew I wanted to use strawberries and blueberries for 2 reasons: 1) They are relatively low in carbs and 2) I had a ton of them in my freezer 🙂

-For a long time now, I’ve kept a gallon sized ziplock bag in my freezer for fruits that are just about to go bad.
+For a long time now, I’ve kept a gallon-sized ziplock bag in my freezer for fruits that are just about to go bad.
 It’s a great way to prevent food waste and the frozen fruits are great in recipes!

 I decided to toss in some Rhubarb as well because it helps to further cut down the carbs and calories.
-I wish that I could say it helped in the flavor, but I have to be honest and say that I don’t really think rhubarb has much flavor, other then a slight bitterness.
+I wish that I could say it helped in the flavor, but I have to be honest and say that I don’t really think rhubarb has much flavor, other than a slight bitterness.

 If you’ve never worked with rhubarb before, it kind of looks like red celery.

 Luckily it’s not stringy at all though.
-You will want to make sure that you cut it into smaller pieces or it will take a lot longer then the berries to break down during the cooking process.
+You will want to make sure that you cut it into smaller pieces or it will take a lot longer than the berries to break down during the cooking process.

 I also opted to puree the jam once it was finished in order to have a smoother consistency.
 If you prefer a chunkier jam, simply mash it to your liking with a potato masher.